 - Arkansas: Apply to at least 10 including Arkansas, Meharry, Howard, Morehouse, Tennessee, at least one "Wild Card"

 - California: Apply to at least 12 including Howard, Meharry, Morehouse, Drew/UCLA, UCLA, UCSD, UCSF, USC, U Washington, at least one "Wild Card"

 - DC:Apply to at least 10 including Howard, Meharry, Morehouse, Temple, Maryland, EVA, VCU, GWU, at least one "Wild Card"

-- Florida: Apply to at least 10 including Florida, South Florida, Central Florida, USA (if from panhandle), Miami, Morehouse, Meharry, Howard, at least one "Wild Card"
+- Florida: Apply to at least 10 including Florida, FIU, South Florida, Central Florida, South Alabama (if from panhandle), Miami, Morehouse, Meharry, Howard, at least one "Wild Card"

-- Georgia: Apply to at least 10 including Emory, Georgia Regents, Meharry, Howard, Morehouse, Tennessee, Louisville, at least one "Wild Card"
+- Georgia: Apply to at least 10 including Emory, Med College of GA, Meharry, Howard, Morehouse, Tennessee, Louisville, at least one "Wild Card"

 - Illinois: Apply to at least 10 including Howard, Meharry, Morehouse, SIU, Illinois, Rush, Chicago Med, Case, Northwestern, at least one "Wild Card"

 - Indiana: Apply to at least 10 including Indiana, Cincinnati, Wright State, Howard, Meharry, Morehouse, at least one "Wild Card"

 - Louisiana: Apply to at least 10 including Howard, Meharry, Morehouse, LSU-New Orleans, LSU-Shreveport, at least one "Wild Card" (above)